-Square and Octagon loops are flown as hesitation loops with lines of equal length and partial loops with equal radii.
-All horizontal lines are judged on flight path and vertical and diagonal lines are judged based on aircraft attitude.
-As such, except in a windless condition, the judge should never expect to see these figures closed.
-They will always be driven by the wind.
-Square and Octagon loops are not considered complete until the last horizontal line is drawn equal to the length of the first line of the figure.
-(Fig 8.5.21) In the case of a short final horizontal line, a deduction for the unequal line length must be given according to the schedule in 8.4.1(f).
+Square, Diamond, and Octagon loops are flown as hesitation loops with lines of equal length and partial loops of equal radii.
+All horizontal lines are judged on flight path while vertical and diagonal lines are judged on aircraft attitude.
+As such, except in a windless condition, the judge must never expect to see these figures closed.
+Grading of Square and Octagon loops must continue until the last horizontal line is drawn equal to the length of the first line of the figure (Fig 8.5.21).
+In the case of a short final horizontal line, a deduction for the unequal line length must be given according to the schedule in 8.4.1(f).
 Should the final line of the square or octagonal loop be completely missing, a four (4) point deduction would apply to the loop with a further downgrade of one (1) point on the subsequent figure for a missing horizontal entry line.